TammoR/bs_page/about.md

 # <small> Short Academic Bio </small>
 <img style="float: right; width:200px" src="./../img/portrait.jpg" hspace="15" vspace="20">
-I am a DPhil student in the Department of Statistics at the University of Oxford, working with Chris Yau and Chris Holmes.
+I am a DPhil student in the Department of Statistics at the University of Oxford.
+I am currently based at the [Alan Turing Institute](https://www.turing.ac.uk/) in London where I am a PhD enrichment fellow.
 I am developing probabilistic models and scalable algorithms for the analysis of large-scale datasets with a particular focus on genomics data.

 A few other areas of interest are deep generative models, machine learning applications in healthcare, distributed computing and community detection in networks.